RPM-lab-UMN/openpi/README.md

 ```bash
 uv run scripts/compute_norm_stats.py --config-name pi05_libero
 ```
-You may have to change 'keys' in compute_norm_stats.py

 **Note:** We provide functionality for *reloading* normalization statistics for state / action normalization from pre-training.
 This can be beneficial if you are fine-tuning to a new task on a robot that was part of our pre-training mixture.
 For more details on how to reload normalization statistics, see the [norm_stats.md](docs/norm_stats.md) file.